• Skip to primary navigation

 If you prefer seafood, Christiana Campbell’s Tavern is also pretty great for that.
 As the restaurant notes, it was “George Washington’s favorite for good reason”.
 Yes, not only did George Washington frequently visit this tavern, but the fresh seafood and culture of lively conversation haven’t changed much since.

-Today, they still serve excellent seafood like locally-sourced shrimp, scallops, and fish.
-For the quintessential experience, order the decadent crab cakes (see above) or the seafood stew.
-Also be sure to try the tavern’s signature sweet potato bread (love it!), she-crab soup, and seasonal locavore salads.
+Also be sure to try the tavern’s signature sweet potato bread (love it!), she-crab soup, and seasonal, locavore salads.
 Then, enjoy your meal as tavern musicians play and sing history-inspired music in the lobby.

-Be sure to save room to try one of the tavern’s decadent, house made desserts.
+Be sure to save room to try one of the tavern’s decadent, house-made desserts.
 We like the Rum Cream Pie with fresh strawberries and shaved chocolate.
 They also serve huge scoops of homemade ice cream made from locally-sourced ingredients.
 Both are fabulous.
 (Frankly, it’s worth dining here for the sweet part of the meal, alone!)

 Virginia Beer Company (For Local Craft Beer)